Chloë Sevigny: 1999–2006: Boys Don't Cry and The Brown Bunny

-Sevigny continued on with various projects.
-She had a major supporting role in Woody Allen's two-sided tragicomedy Melinda and Melinda (2004).
+Sevigny had a major supporting role in Woody Allen's two-sided tragicomedy Melinda and Melinda (2004).
 Critic Peter Bradshaw described the film as "strange... a half-hearted experiment populated by undernourished lab rats."
 She guest-starred on the popular television show Will & Grace, and played small roles in Lars von Trier's Manderlay (2005) (a sequel to Dogville (2003)) and in Jim Jarmusch's Broken Flowers (2005).
 She played one of the several lovers of New York doctor Herman Tarnower in the HBO television film Mrs. Harris (2005) alongside Annette Bening and Ben Kingsley.
 In 3 Needles (2005), an anthology film about AIDS in various parts of the world, Sevigny had a major role as a Catholic nun visiting Africa.
 Her performance received good reviews; Dennis Harvey of Variety called her "convincing", while Kevin Thomas of the Los Angeles Times referred to her as "ever-daring and shrewd."
 In 2006, Sevigny played the lead character in the experimental indie-film Lying (2006) with Jena Malone and Leelee Sobieski, portraying a pathological liar who gathers three female acquaintances for a weekend at her upstate New York country house; the film premiered at the Cannes Film Festival in 2006.
 She had a starring role in Douglas Buck's 2006 remake of the Brian De Palma horror film Sisters (1973), playing a journalist who witnesses a murder.